jayasrivenkateshp/aws-learning/02-S3/01-S3security/README.md

 # S3 Security

-> At creation and by default, all S3 resources are private and can only be accessed by the resource owner or account administrator.
+> At creation by default, all S3 resources are private and can only be accessed by the resource owner or account administrator.

-> This security design lets you configure finely-tuned access policies that align to organizational, governance, security, and compliance requirements.
+> you need to disable it manually

 > You can use S3 Block Public Access to restrict all access requests to your data.
-S3 also lets you chose among different encryption options

 >  A form of resource policy